 If you want to become a responsible individual for audit purposes or an appointment-taking insolvency licence holder, you are required by the relevant ICAEW regulations to hold a practising certificate.
 This rule applies whether or not you are a principal in the firm.
 Under ICAEW’s Insolvency Licensing Regulations, a non-appointment taking insolvency licence holder does not have to hold a practising certificate, but may still need a practising certificate if they are a principal in a firm or undertake other accountancy work that requires a practising certificate.

 If you are a member of ICAS or Chartered Accountants Ireland and you are appointed a responsible individual, you may also need to have a practising certificate.
 (If your firm is registered by another recognised supervisory body, you will only need a practising certificate if you are a principal in the firm).

 If you have an insolvency licence from another recognised professional body (RPB) and if you are not a principal, you should check with that body whether you need to hold a practising certificate from ICAEW.

 Whatever the RPB’s requirements, you will need a practising certificate if you are a principal in the firm.

 In the regulated areas, the practising certificate regulations work in conjunction with other statutory requirements and do not override them.
 For example, although recent work experience in audit may qualify you for a practising certificate, it will not, in itself, allow you to gain the Audit Qualification (AQ) or responsible individual status.
 Nor will it allow your firm to become a registered auditor.
 You/Your firm will have to comply with other regulations.

-If you hold a practising certificate and are based in the UK or the Republic of Ireland, you must comply with ICAEW’s PII regulations.
+If you hold a practising certificate and are based in the UK, you must comply with ICAEW’s PII regulations.